mkloubert/SendNET/README.md

-# SendNET
+# Send.NET

-Console application that sends or receives files via WCF.
+Class library for sending or receiving files via a crypted TCP/IP connection.